samTime101/ASCII-Dice-Game/README.md

 ## ASCII Based Dice Game in C
 Created a Gambling type Dice game in **C**.
-Its CLI based game with some colors not really interesting
+Its CLI based game with some colors not really interesting but it was fun creating it
 ## Headerfiles
  -  `stdlib`
  - `Unistd`